nyggus/easycheck/README.rst

 .. code-block:: text

     python -m pytest
-    python -m doctest src/checkit/*.py
+    python -m doctest src/checkit.py

 Example 1: Use checkit in code
 ------------------------------

 The basic aim of checkit is to provide you with quick-to-use, simple and readable assertion-like functions to make sure that particular conditions you are interested in are met.
-They are assert-like because what you do is indeed similar to what assert expressions do, since the functions: (i) check a condition, (ii) do nothing when it's met, but (iii) raise an exception when it is not.
+They are assert-like because what you do is indeed similar to what the assert expression does, since the functions (i) check a condition, (ii) do nothing when it's met, but (iii) raise an exception when it is not.
 However, checkit differs from assertions in one significant functionality: Unlike when using the :code:`assert` expression, you can raise any error you want.
-What is perhaps more important, you are not supposed to use the assert expression in code outside of testing, but you can do so with checkit assert-like functions (starting off with check_).
+What is perhaps more important, you are not supposed to use the assert expression in code outside of testing, but you can do so with the checkit assert-like functions (starting off with check_).

 Of course, checkit is to help you when Python does not handle a particular situation.
 For example, it does so when you're trying to divide a number by zero, so you need not use checkit then.
 But there is a plethora of various situations which you want to handle.